mtorpey/mtorpey.github.io/_pages/about.md

   - /about.html
 ---

-This is the academic website of Michael Torpey.
+This is the academic website of Dr Michael Torpey.
 I am a research software engineer at the [School of Computer Science](https://www.cs.st-andrews.ac.uk/) in the [University of St Andrews](http://www.st-andrews.ac.uk/), where I am employed as part of the [OpenDreamKit project](https://opendreamkit.org/).

-I undertook my PhD in the [School of Mathematics and Statistics](http://www.st-andrews.ac.uk/maths/) here in St Andrews, starting in September 2014.
-The final version of my thesis, [Semigroup Congruences:
+I undertook my PhD in the [School of Mathematics and Statistics](http://www.st-andrews.ac.uk/maths/) here in St Andrews, starting in 2014 and graduating in June 2019.
+My thesis was entitled [Semigroup
-Computational Techniques and Theoretical Applications](files/mtorpey-phd-thesis-final.pdf), was accepted by the university in February 2019, and I expect to graduate in June.
+Congruences: Computational Techniques and Theoretical Applications](files/mtorpey-phd-thesis-final.pdf)

 I have been based in the University of St Andrews since 2009, completing the degrees of BSc Computer Science/Mathematics in 2013 and MSc Mathematics with